latest edit, 20 September 2020: scroll down to Mods, "Plumbing and conversion to rotary pump", The new gold standard guide to going rotary

 But by and large, you don't need them.
 Just keep flipping the ones you have.

-3) You need new o-rings when yogurt: GFCI tripping, runaway heating, steam tubes hissing, water puddle under machine.
+3) You need new o-rings when you get: GFCI tripping, runaway heating, steam tubes hissing, water puddle under machine.
 These are all caused by the same thing... the o-rings on the boiler tops letting steam pass and wetting the control board under the lid.

 O-ring servicing and replacement: Breville Dual Boiler, five+ years on